 Your grandma doesn’t understand what you’re doing at work?
-In this article, you’ll find several ways to explain to her what is UX.
+In this article, you’ll find several ways to explain to her what UX is.

-Plerdy team has come up with several simple ideas and ways to help your grandma understand what is UX.
+Plerdy team has come up with several simple ideas, ways to help your grandma understand what user experience is.

-In the last 100 years, evolution anNd development have accelerated so much that some scientists even detect changes in our physical appearance.
-What seemed so familiar for ages has changed.
-Needless to say that if something so stable has modified, the gap between the worldviews of different generations has also become huge.
+In the last 100 years, evolution has accelerated so much that some scientists even detect changes in our physical appearance.
+As a result, what seemed so familiar for ages has changed.
+Needless to say that if something so stable has been modified, the gap between the worldviews of different generations has become huge.

 A German sociologist Karl Mannheim even conducted a study to show how people born in different decades differ.
-His approach is called the Theory of generations and proves that historical context considerably affects our values, way of thinking, and worldview.
+His approach is called the Theory of proves that historical context considerably affects our values, way of thinking, worldview.